Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{AAWP (ICCV-2015) \cite{Gkioxari_2015_ICCV}}

-The AAWP is introduced to validate whether parts could bring improvements on both action and attribute recognition.
+The AAWP is introduced to validate whether parts could bring improvements in both action and attribute recognition.
 As shown in Fig. \ref{DeepAlgorithms-AAWP} (1), the CNN features are computed on a set of bounding boxes associated with the instance to classify, \emph{i.e.} the whole instance, the oracle or person detector provided and poselet-like part detector provided.
-The authors define three human body parts (head, torso and legs) and cluster the keypoints of each part into several distinct poselets.
+The authors define three human body parts (head, torso, and legs) and cluster the key points of each part into several distinct poselets.
 This part detectors are named \emph{deep} version of poselets due to the utilization of deep feature pyramid, rather than low-level gradient orientation features used in traditional poselets \cite{bourdev2010detecting, bourdev2011describing}.
-In addition, the authors also introduce task-specific CNN fine-tuning and their experiments shown that a fine-tuned holistic model (\emph{i.e.} no parts) could already achieve comparable performance with part-based system like PANDA \cite{zhang2014panda}.
+In addition, the authors also introduce task-specific CNN fine-tuning and their experiments show that a fine-tuned holistic model (\emph{i.e.} no parts) could already achieve comparable performance with a part-based system like PANDA \cite{zhang2014panda}.
 Specifically, the whole pipeline can be divided into two main modules, \emph{i.e.} the part detector module and fine-grained classification module, as shown in Fig. \ref{DeepAlgorithms-AAWP} (2) and (3) respectively.

-For the part detector module, they design their network by following the object detection algorithm RCNN \cite{girshick2015deformable} which contain two stages, \emph{i.e.} the feature extraction and part classification.
+For the part detector module, they design their network by following the object detection algorithm RCNN \cite{girshick2015deformable} which contains two stages, \emph{i.e.} the feature extraction and part classification.
 They adopt a multi-scale fully convolutional network to extract the image features.
-More specifically, they first construct color image pyramid and obtain the pool5 feature for each pyramid level.
-Then, they adopt part models to obtain corresponding score, as shown in Fig. \ref{DeepAlgorithms-AAWP} (2).
-Therefore, the key problem lies on how to achieve accurate part localization given these feature map pyramid.
-To handle the localization of parts, the authors design three body areas (head, torso and legs) and train part detectors with linear SVMs.
-The positive training data is collected from PASCAL VOC 2012 with cluter algorithm.
+More specifically, they first construct a color image pyramid and obtain the pool5 feature for each pyramid level.
+Then, they adopt part models to obtain the corresponding score, as shown in Fig. \ref{DeepAlgorithms-AAWP} (2).
+Therefore, the key problem lies in how to achieve accurate part localization given these feature map pyramids.
+To handle the localization of parts, the authors designed three body areas (head, torso, and legs) and trained part detectors with linear SVMs.
+The positive training data is collected from PASCAL VOC 2012 with a clustering algorithm.
 In the testing phase, they keep the highest scoring part within a candidate region box in an image.